Moral hazard: Finance

-In 1998, William J. McDonough, head of the New York Federal Reserve, helped the counter-parties of Long-Term Capital Management avoid losses by taking over the firm.
-This move was criticized by former Fed Chair, Paul Volcker and others as increasing moral hazard.
+In 1998, William J. McDonough, head of the New York Federal Reserve, helped the counterparties of Long-Term Capital Management avoid losses by taking over the firm.
+This move was criticized by former Fed Chair Paul Volcker and others as increasing moral hazard.
 Tyler Cowen concludes that "creditors came to believe that their loans to unsound financial institutions would be made good by the Fed – as long as the collapse of those institutions would threaten the global credit system."
 Fed Chair, Alan Greenspan, while conceding the risk of moral hazard, defended the policy to orderly unwind Long-Term Capital by saying the world economy is at stake.
 Greenspan had himself been accused of creating wider moral hazard in markets by using the Greenspan put.

 Economist Paul Krugman described moral hazard as "any situation in which one person makes the decision about how much risk to take, while someone else bears the cost if things go badly."
 Financial bailouts of lending institutions by governments, central banks or other institutions can encourage risky lending in the future if those that take the risks come to believe that they will not have to carry the full burden of potential losses.
 Lending institutions need to take risks by making loans, and the riskiest loans usually have the potential for making the highest return.

-Taxpayers, depositors, and other creditors often have to shoulder at least part of the burden of risky financial decisions made by lending institutions.
+Taxpayers, depositors and other creditors often have to shoulder at least part of the burden of risky financial decisions made by lending institutions.

 Many have argued that certain types of mortgage securitization contribute to moral hazard.
 Mortgage securitization enables mortgage originators to pass on the risk that the mortgages they originate might default and not hold the mortgages on their balance sheets and assume the risk.
 In one kind of mortgage securitization, known as "agency securitizations," default risk is retained by the securitizing agency that buys the mortgages from originators.
 These agencies thus have an incentive to monitor originators and check loan quality.
 "Agency securitizations" refer to securitizations by either Ginnie Mae, a government agency, or by Fannie Mae and Freddie Mac, both for-profit government-sponsored enterprises.
 They are similar to the "covered bonds" that are commonly used in Western Europe in that the securitizing agency retains default risk.
 Under both models, investors take on only interest-rate risk, not default risk.

 In another type of securitization, known as "private label" securitization, default risk is generally not retained by the securitizing entity.
 Instead, the securitizing entity passes on default risk to investors.
 The securitizing entity, therefore, has relatively little incentive to monitor originators and maintain loan quality.
 "Private label" securitization refers to securitizations structured by financial institutions such as investment banks, commercial banks, and non-bank mortgage lenders.